viamrobotics/docs/docs/installation/beaglebone-install.md

 Now that you have the viam-server up and running on your BeagleBone, you can start configuring your robot and the real fun can begin!

+We recommend that you try our [LED blink tutorial](/tutorials/make-an-led-blink-with-a-raspberry-pi-and-sdk/) and [configuring a robot with a USB camera](/tutorials/configure-a-camera/) tutorial.
+These are a great place to get started an to ensure that your board is configured correctly.
-Check out [our list of tutorials](https://docs.viam.com/tutorials/) for step-by-step project walkthroughs demonstrating robot configuration and using Viam's <a href="https://python.viam.dev/" target="_blank">Python SDK</a> and <a href="https://pkg.go.dev/go.viam.com/rdk" target="_blank">Golang SDK</a>.
+You can check out [our complete list of tutorials](https://docs.viam.com/tutorials/) for step-by-step project walkthroughs demonstrating robot configuration.